Cord (automobile): Cord Model 810/812

 The Model 810/812 are probably the best-known of the company's products.
 Styled by Gordon M. Buehrig, they featured front-wheel drive and independent front suspension.
-By placing the transmission ahead of the engine Buehrig was able to eliminate the driveshaft and transmission tunnel.
+By placing the transmission ahead of the engine, Buehrig was able to eliminate the driveshaft and transmission tunnel.
 Accentuating its sleek, low-slung look, he also dispensed with running boards.
-Powered by a 4739 cc Lycoming V8 of the same 125 hp as the L-29's straight-8, the 810 had a four-speed electrically selected semi-automatic transmission,(called a pre-selector because you selected the gear and then stepped on the clutch) among other innovative features like roll up headlights.
+Powered by a 4739 cc Lycoming V8 of the same 125 hp as the L-29's straight-8, the 810 had a four-speed electrically selected semi-automatic transmission (called a pre-selector because the driver selected the gear and then stepped on the clutch), with other innovative features like roll-up headlights.

 The car caused a sensation at the New York Auto Show in November 1935.
-Orders were taken at the show with Cord promising Christmas delivery, anticipating production of 1,000 per month.
-Delays pushed hoped delivery to February 1936 - which still proved optimistic, with owners only beginning to get the first cars in April.
+Orders were taken at the show, with Cord promising Christmas delivery, anticipating production of 1,000 per month.
+Delays pushed delivery to February 1936 — which still proved optimistic, with owners only beginning to get the first cars in April.
 In all, Cord managed to sell only 1,174 of the new 810 in its first model year.
 The car's distinctively squared-off front end and pioneering, streamlined, horizontally louvered grille design earned it the durable nickname "coffin nose".